dustinpfister/blog_posts/_posts/threejs-data-texture.md

 ### version numbers matter

 The version of threejs that I was using when I first wrote this post was r135.
-I also quikly checked that the source code examples also seem to work well in just about every major version of threejs that I have been using when writing these posts going back as far as r91.
+I also quickly checked that the source code examples also seem to work well in just about every major version of threejs that I have been using when writing these posts going back as far as r91.
 Still code breaking changes might be made at some point in the future so one should always be mindful of the version of threejs that they are using when reading about and using threejs source code examples on the open web.

 ### The source code in this post is up on Github